SamuraiSigma/godot-docs/community/tutorials/misc/speech_to_text.rst

     method is called, but its documentation doesn't show any way of doing this analysis previously.
 I could validate the keywords file, though...
 Maybe I'll do this for a future version.

+**Q: How are STT config files managed by the module?**

+    Any STT config files should typically be stored in the ``res://`` path.
+    However, since *Pocketsphinx* does not recognize this Godot path convention, there is a need to copy these files to ``user://`` so their paths can be externally referenced.

+    The files are copied there when :ref:`STTConfig's <class_STTConfig>` :ref:`init() <class_STTConfig_init>` method is called, and always overwrite previously existent files as a precaution.
+Note that STT config files in ``user://`` shouldn't be modified while the game is running!

+    All STT-related files and directories in ``user://`` are deleted when the game is closed.
+This is done so that extra space isn't wasted on the system.